Who Is Eligible to Apply for Humanitarian Parole for U.S. Entry

 Humanitarian Parole Is a Last-Resort Remedy

-For example, if another avenue for travel to the U.S. is available to you (such as a B-2 visitor visa), USCIS will typically deny the application for humanitarian parole unless you can show that parole should be granted for a specific humanitarian emergency.
+For example, if another avenue for travel to the United States is available to you (such as a B-2 visitor visa), USCIS will typically deny the application for humanitarian parole unless you can show that parole should be granted for a specific humanitarian emergency.

-On the other hand, if you are eligible for a B-2 visitor visa but need to travel to the U.S. to visit an ill family member, and the local consulate is taking a longer time to process B-2 visitor visas than the process to apply for humanitarian parole, you could decide to apply for humanitarian parole and put USCIS on notice that you need to travel solely to visit your family member.
+On the other hand, if you are eligible for a B-2 visitor visa but need to travel to the United States to visit or take care of an ill family member, and the local U.S. consulate in your country is taking a longer time to process B-2 visitor visas than the process to apply for humanitarian parole, you could decide to apply for humanitarian parole and put USCIS on notice that you need to travel solely to visit your family member.

 How to Apply for Humanitarian Parole